Junior Band 2020 Registration

-The cost for a child in Junior Band in 2019 is yet to be finalised, but in 2018, it was as follows:
+The cost for a child in Junior Band in 2020 is yet to be finalised and will increase in 2020 to better reflect the cost but in 2019, it was as follows:

-Tutorial Fees: $39 per lesson (approximately $390 per term) Payable to tutors within first 2 weeks of each term
+- Tutorial Fees: $40 per lesson (approximately $400 per term, $1600 for the year) Payable to tutors within first 2 weeks of each term

 Band fees pays for conductors fees, purchase of music and instruments, instrument repairs & maintenance, purchase of equipment and the cost of band participation in events and tours.
 Band fees are not refunded when your child leaves the band program during the semester (half year).